 (serve on sandwich)

-2-3 tbsp plant-based mayo (or mashed avocado for healthier fat option)
+2-3 tbsp plant-based mayo (or hummus for healthier fat option)

 1 tbsp mustard (dijon or regular)